puagarwa/page-fragmentor/README.md

 Avoid modifying `.page` or `.page-inner` without reading the notes in the CSS as you may break everything.

-`data-page-last="true"` is added to the final page.
+`data-last-page="true"` is added to the final page.
 If adding this caused overflow, an additional page will be added.

 ```html
 <body data-page-count="3" style="--var-page-count:3;">